-Iran continues to say no to IAEA requests to interview key individuals, such as Mohsen Fakrizadeh, the suspected military head of the nuclear-weapons program in the early 2000s and perhaps today, and Sayyed Abbas Shahmoradi-Zavareh, former head of the Physics Research Center, alleged to be the central location in the 1990s of Iran's militarized nuclear research.
+Iran continues to say no to IAEA requests to interview key individuals, such as Mohsen Fakrizadeh, the suspected military head of the nuclear weapons program in the early 2000s and perhaps today, and Sayyed Abbas Shahmoradi-Zavareh, former head of the Physics Research Center, alleged to be the central location in the 1990s of Iran's militarized nuclear research.
 The IAEA interviewed Shahmoradi years ago about a limited number of his suspicious procurement activities conducted through Sharif University of Technology.
 The IAEA was not fully satisfied with his answers and its dissatisfaction increased once he refused to discuss his activities for the Physics Research Center.
 Since the initial interviews, the IAEA has obtained far more information about Shahmoradi and the Physics Research Center's procurement efforts.
 The need to interview both individuals, as well as others, remains.

 If Iran is able to successfully evade addressing the IAEA's concerns now, when biting sanctions are in place, why would it address them later when these sanctions are lifted, regardless of anything it may pledge today?
 Iran's lack of clarity on alleged nuclear weaponization and its noncooperation with the IAEA, if accepted as part of a nuclear agreement, would create a large vulnerability in any future verification regime.
-How large?
 Iran would have clear precedents to deny inspectors access to key facilities and individuals.
 There would be essentially no-go zones across the country for inspectors.
 Tehran could declare a suspect site a military base and thus off limits.
 And what better place to conduct clandestine, prohibited activities, such as uranium enrichment and weaponization?

 Iran would have also defeated a central tenet of IAEA inspections-the need to determine both the correctness and completeness of a state's nuclear declaration.
 The history of Iran's previous military nuclear efforts may never come to light and the international community would lack confidence that these capabilities would not emerge in the future.
-Moreover, Iran's ratification of the Additional Protocol or acceptance of additional verification conditions, while making the IAEA's verification task easier in several important ways, would not solve the basic problem posed by Iran's lack of cooperation on key, legitimate IAEA concerns.
+Moreover, Iran's ratification of the Additional Protocol or acceptance of additional verification conditions, while making the

+IAEA's verification task easier in several important ways, would not solve the basic problem posed by Iran's lack of cooperation on key, legitimate IAEA concerns.
 Other countries contemplating the clandestine development of nuclear weapons will certainly watch Tehran closely.

-Clearly, there is little time for Iran to address all the IAEA's outstanding concerns prior to the November 24 deadline.
-However, an approach can be implemented whereby Iran can choose to admit to having had a nuclear weapons program, or at least accept a credible, international judgment that it had one, and allow IAEA access to key military sites, such as Parchin, and critical engineers and scientists linked to those efforts.
-If no such concrete demonstration is forthcoming by the end of November, negotiations should continue, although a deal should not be signed, unless it offers no significant relief from financial and economic sanctions.
+With a seven month extension, there is plenty of time for Iran to address all the IAEA's outstanding concerns.
+Moreover, an approach can be implemented whereby Iran can choose to admit to having had a nuclear weapons program, or at least accept or not publicly dispute a credible IAEA judgment that it had one, and allow IAEA access to key military sites, such as Parchin, and to critical engineers and scientists linked to those efforts.
+If no such concrete demonstration is forthcoming during the extension, a deal should not be signed.
+If it is, the deal should not offer any significant relief from financial and economic sanctions until Iran fully addresses the IAEA's concerns.